Generalized pseudo Kaehler structures: Introduction

 \section{Introduction}

 Bihermitian structures have recently received a serious attention due to their relations to supersymmetric sigma models in theoretical physics and generalized geometry.
 However one of the reasons they were introduced in \cite{AGG} was the observation that the self-dual component of the Weyl tensor of an oriented Riemannian 4-manifold determines a restriction on the number of (local) complex structures compatible with the metric and the orientation.
-The possibilities are 0, 1, 2, or $\infty$, if we consider as one the structures differing by sign.
+The possibilities are 0, 1, 2, or $\infty$, if we do not distinguish structures differing by sign.
 The bihermitian structures thus arise naturally on 4-manifolds with 2 different (up to sign) compatible complex structures.
-About 15 years earlier than the paper \cite{AGG}, these structures appeared in the physics literature \cite{GHR}, where the target spaces of the sigma-models with $(2,2)$-sypersymmetry were identified with Riemannian manifolds with 2 compatible complex structures satisfying additional differential restrictions.
-An impulse for development of this topic in geometry and string theory was the interpretation of bihermitian structures in terms of the so-called generalized K\"ahler structures \cite{Hit2, G1}, the latter being equivalent to the $(2,2)$-supersymmetric sigma models in \cite{GHR}.
+About 15 years earlier than the paper \cite{AGG}, these structures appeared in the physics literature \cite{GHR}, where the target spaces of the sigma-models with $(2,2)$-sypersymmetry were identified with Riemannian manifolds admitting 2 compatible complex structures satisfying additional differential restrictions.
+An impulse for development of this topic in geometry and string theory was the interpretation of bihermitian structures in terms of the so-called generalized K\"ahler structures \cite{Hit2, G1}, the latter being equivalent to the geometry induced on the target of a $N=(2,2)$ supersymmetric sigma model \cite{GHR, G}.
 This interpretation brought an important new viewpoint for studying deformations of such structures and led to a number of new examples \cite{G3, Goto}.

+On a pseudo-Riemannian 4-manifold of neutral signature $(+,+,-,-)$ there are analogs for most of the notions in the Riemannian case.
+In particular, compatible complex structures and self-duality are well defined, unlike the Lorentzian case.
+Many results in the neutral setting are similar to results in the Riemannian case but there are also important differences.